socom-coding/league-ranking-service/README.md

   qa profile:

-    Note: to run the dev profile, build using the following command: mvn clean install -P qa or,
+    Note: to run the qa profile, build using the following command: mvn clean install -P qa or,
       specify qa in the run configuration "Active Profiles"